On-Page Optimization: The Complete Checklist 2026

 For blog posts: author, publication date, article image.
 Improves display in Google News and Discover.

-Shows the page structure in search results as a clickable path.
-Improves navigation and CTR.
+Displays the page structure in search results as a clickable path.
+Improves navigation and click-through rate (CTR).

 JSON-LD (recommended):

-Add schema markup as a JSON-LD script in the HTML head.
-This method is easiest to implement and is preferred by Google.
+Include schema markup as a JSON-LD script in the HTML head.
+This method is the easiest to implement and is preferred by Google.

 Validation:

-- Google Search Console > Enhancements: Shows detected schema types and errors
+- Google Search Console > Improvements:Displays detected schema types and errors

 A systematic on-page audit uncovers technical problems, content gaps, and optimization potential.
-For a typical company website with 30--100 pages, you should plan 4--8 hours.
+For a typical company website with30-100 pagesshould you4-8 hoursPlan for it.

 Check: